 Finally, Free Play invites the children to make use of the numerous 'loose parts' they find throughout the classroom in whatever creative way they choose.
 From play dough to train tracks, legos to crayons and art supplies, they are sure to find something that tickles their imagination.

-Still, through it all, a spirit of enjoyment remains the highest priority.
+Through it all, a spirit of enjoyment remains the highest priority.
 When the children return home feeling loved and accepted, having enjoyed their experience, then the day was well spent.